-Figure 63: Categorization of stair merging geometries.
+The following images show the categorization of stair merging geometries.
 The arrows indicate the "up" direction on the stairs, not the flow direction.

-The width of the stairs was 1.5 m and solutions were made for corridor widths of 1.0 and 1.45 m (Figure 64).
-The first floor is at Z =1.6 m and the second at Z=3.2 m.
+The width of the stairs was 1.5 m and solutions were made for corridor widths of 1.0 m and 1.45 m (Figure 82).
+The first floor is at Z = 1.6 m and the second at Z = 3.2 m.
 The rise/run of the stairs is approximately 7/11 with a total stair length of 2.97 m.
 For this stair, the SFPE guidelines give a speed that is 77% of the free walking speed.

-Figure 64: Stair merging geometry.
+Figure 82.
+Stair merging geometry.
 The arrows indicate the "up" direction on the stairs, not the flow direction.

-Typical results for the merging behavior for the adjacent geometry with corridor widths of 1.0 and 1.45 m are shown in Figure 65.
+Typical results for the merging behavior for the adjacent geometry with corridor widths of 1.0 m (Figure 83) and 1.45 m (Figure 84) are shown below.
 For the default occupant dimensions, the 1.0 m narrow corridor requires a "staggered" walking pattern while the wider corridor enables "side by side" walking.
 As a result, the floor flow is more dominant for the wider entry corridor.

-The merging ratios and exit flow rates for all cases are shown in Figure 67 and Figure 68.
+The merging ratios and exit flow rates for all cases are shown in Figure 87, Figure 88, Figure 89, and Figure 90.
 In the "open" geometry, the floor flow dominates the merging behavior.